 They were pursuing income-driven loan forgiveness through Pay As You Earn (PAYE).
-This couple also had a $50,000 Perkins loan and a $50,000 health professions student loan, both serviced by Heartland ECSI.
+This couple also had a $50,000 Federal Perkins loan and a $50,000 health professions student loan, both serviced by Heartland ECSI.
 Without consolidating these ECSI loans, they’d end up paying around $1,000 a month over 10 years, just for these two loans.
 These are huge expenses as you can imagine!

 But that’s 20 years down the road.
 They have time to financially plan for it.
 With consolidation, their $100,000 Heartland ECSI loans became like $20,000 to $30,000 in today’s dollars.